India Oxenberg: Personal life

+In 2018, Oxenberg met Patrick D'Ignazio, a chef, while working as a manager for a restaurant in New York City.
+They got engaged in October 2019 and were married civilly (notary public) in Los Angeles on December 3, 2020.
+The couple moved to Key West in 2022, where D’Ignazio opened a restaurant.
+Oxenberg and D’Ignazio had their first child, a girl, in 2024.

 NXIVM

-Upon leaving college after one year, Oxenberg attended a self-help entrepreneurship course hosted by NXIVM with her mother at the recommendation of a family friend.
-They started the program together, but Oxenberg's mother later left.
+After attending college for one year, Oxenberg, alongside her mother, enrolled in a self-help entrepreneurship course hosted by NXIVM, following a recommendation from a family friend.
+While they initially started the program together, Oxenberg's mother eventually withdrew.
 She was mentored by Sarah Edmondson, Mark Vicente, and Bonnie Piesse.
-In January 2015, after five years in the program, Oxenberg was approached by Allison Mack about joining a secret sorority called "Dominus Obsequious Sororium" (DOS).
-Through this program, Mack became a mentor, called "master" by NXIVM, to Oxenberg.
+In January 2015, after five years in NXIVM, Oxenberg was approached by Allison Mack about joining a secret sorority, "DOS".
+In DOS, Mack became a mentor to Oxenberg.
 Oxenberg was instructed to provide personal family secrets and pose for nude photographs for Mack, who also limited the amount of food Oxenberg could eat and required her to cook and clean for her while living with Mack in Albany, New York.
-Throughout this process, Oxenberg was reportedly groomed to become a sexual partner for NXIVM's founder and the leader of DOS, Keith Raniere.
+Throughout this process, Oxenberg was groomed to become a sexual partner for NXIVM's founder and the leader of DOS, Keith Raniere.
 She was one of multiple women in the organization who became Raniere's sexual partners.
 In January 2016, Oxenberg was held down and branded with the initials of Raniere.
 She was told, at the time, that the brand was a representation of the "elements" and was unaware that it was actually Raniere's initials.
 Oxenberg left NXIVM in 2018.

 While Oxenberg was involved in NXIVM, her mother Catherine tried to get her out of the organization and expose the cult through media in 2017.
 In 2018, Catherine wrote the book Captive: A Mother's Crusade to Save Her Daughter from a Terrifying Cult.
 In 2019, Catherine produced the Lifetime television movie Escaping the NXIVM Cult: A Mother's Fight to Save Her Daughter.
 Oxenberg officially left NXIVM in the summer of 2018 and moved back to Malibu with her mother.

 Oxenberg's time in the cult was discussed in the HBO 2020 documentary The Vow.
 Oxenberg produced and starred in the 2020 Starz documentary series Seduced: Inside the NXIVM Cult.
 The documentary details her life while she was an active member in NXIVM.
 In 2020, she also published the memoir Still Learning: A Memoir, which revisits the emotional, physical, and sexual abuse she endured as a member of NXIVM, and her steps to recovery.

 Oxenberg had her NXIVM brand covered up with a tattoo of a mandala and the inscription "ancora imparo" (i'm still learning) by a tattoo artist in New York City's East Village.